Guac0/TAS-Unit-Mod/README.md

 CatCaptain — Steam owner, initial Pizza addon creator

+Ricardo — Initial Pizza uniform textures

-Guac — Programmer, 2D artist
+Guac — Programmer, 2D Artist

-Tolly — 3D artist
+Tolly — 2D/3D Artist and Modeler

-TBONE — 3D artist
+TBONE — 2D/3D Artist and Modeler

-Hoxxi — Apprentice
+Hoxxi — Junior Programmer, 2D Artist

 If you would like to contribute to this project, contact Guac.